Frances Power Cobbe: Thought and ideas

 In Cobbe's first book An Essay on Intuitive Morals, vol. 1, she combined Kantian ethics, theism, and intuitionism.
 She had encountered Kant in the early 1850s.
 She argued that the key concept in ethics is duty, that duties presuppose a moral law, and a moral law presupposes an absolute moral legislator - God.
 She argued that we know by intuition what the law requires us to do.
 We can trust our intuition because it is "God's tuition".
 We can do what the law requires because we have noumenal selves as well as being in the world of phenomena.
 She rejected eudaimonism and utilitarianism.

 Cobbe applied her moral theory to animal rights, first in The Rights of Man and the Claims of Brutes from 1863.
 She argued that humans may do harm to animals in order to satisfy real wants but not from mere "wantonness".
 For example, humans may eat meat but not kill birds for feathers to decorate hats.
 The harm or pain inflicted must be the minimum possible.
-For Cobbe this set limits to vivisection, for example, it must always be done under anaesthetia.
+For Cobbe this set limits to vivisection, for example, it must always be done under anesthesia.

 Cobbe engaged with Darwinism.
 She had met the Darwin family in 1868.
 Emma Darwin liked her, saying "Miss Cobbe was very agreeable."
 Cobbe persuaded Charles Darwin to read Immanuel Kant's Metaphysics of Morals.
 Darwin had a review copy of Descent of Man sent to her (as well as to Alfred Russel Wallace and St. George Jackson Mivart.
 This led to her critique of Darwin, Darwinism in Morals, in The Theological Review in April 1871.
 Cobbe thought morality could not be explained by evolution and needed reference to God.
 Darwin could show why we do feel sympathy for others, but not why we ought to feel it.

 However, the debate with Darwin led Cobbe to revise her views about duties to animals.
 She started to think that sympathy was central and we must above all treat animals in ways that show sympathy for them.
 Vivisection violated this.
 She also introduced a distinction between sympathy and what she called heteropathy, similar to hostility or cruelty.
 She thought we naturally have cruel instincts that found an outlet in vivisection.
 Religion in contrast cultivated sympathy, but science was undermining it.
 This became part of a wide-ranging account of the direction of European civilisation.

 These were just some of the huge range of philosophical topics on which Cobbe wrote.
 They included aesthetics, philosophy of mind, philosophy of religion, history, pessimism, life after death, and many more.
 Her books included The Pursuits of Women (1863), Essays New and Old on Ethical and Social Subjects (1865), Darwinism in Morals, and other Essays (1872), The Hopes of the Human Race (1874), The Duties of Women (1881), The Peak in Darien, with some other Inquiries touching concerns of the Soul and the Body (1882), The Scientific Spirit of the Age (1888) and The Modern Rack: Papers on Vivisection (1889), as well as her autobiography.